During her pregnancy, every mom thinks about how she will feed her baby when he arrives.

 It is helpful to be aware of these normal stages, and try to work through each one.
 It is important that you work with your health care team to explore all the options that might make breastfeeding possible, such as the use of breast pumps, tube feeding devices, and delivery of supplemental feedings (whether expressed milk, donor milk from a milk bank, or infant formula).
 Make sure that all these options are fully explained to you.

 Sometimes even mothers who are strongly committed and follow all suggestions or instructions to the letter are still unable to breastfeed.
 In these cases, you need to try to feel good about the fact that you tried to provide the best for your child, while making every effort to accept the reality of the situation, and the fact that sometimes factors beyond anyone’s control make breastfeeding impossible no matter how highly motivated you are or how hard you tried.
 Once you have reached the acceptance stage, it is easier to place your breastfeeding experience in context, and move on to focus on dealing with the other important aspects of your health and your baby’s.

-One helpful resource for nursing moms and their HCPs is Dr. Thomas Hale’s InfantRisk Center.
+- One helpful resource for nursing moms and their HCPs is Dr. Thomas Hale’s InfantRisk Center.
 The InfantRisk Center provides up-to-date evidence-based information on the use of medications during pregnancy and breastfeeding.
 You can call them Monday-Friday 8am-5pm central time at (806)-352-2519, or visit their website at infantrisk.com.
 You can buy their MommyMeds iPhone/Android app for $3.99.

 - In the US, the National Library of Medicine maintains a free online database called LactMed.
 You can use it to find information about maternal and infant drug levels, possible effects on lactation and on breastfed infants, and alternative drugs to consider.
 LactMed also has a free Smart Phone App.

-- Lawrence, R. Breastfeeding: A Guide for the Medical Profession, Fourth Edition, St. Louis: Mosby, 1994
+- Lawrence, R. Breastfeeding: A Guide for the Medical Profession, Fifth Edition, St. Louis: Mosby, 2016

 - Mohrbacher, N. and Stock, J. The Breastfeeding Answer Book, Third Edition, Schaumburg, ILL:LLLI, 2003

-- Riordan, J. and Auerbach, K. Breastfeeding and Human Lactation, Second Edition, Sudbury, MA: Jones and Bartlett, 1999
+- Riordan, J. and Auerbach, K. Breastfeeding and Human Lactation, Fifth Edition, Sudbury, MA: Jones and Bartlett, 2015